superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 Great!
 Our outcomes are excellent again.

 What if we want to find monsters that are similar to a specific monster from our dataset?
-Let's try it with the "Harmonic Coral" (very last row in our dataset).
+Let's try it with a monster we haven't seen yet - "Harmonic Coral".
 We *could* extract attributes for this monster and create query parameters manually.
-But Superlinked provides a better way to query records similar to already stored ones.
-We can do it with `with_vector` method of the query object.
-Since each monster's id is its name, we can express our request as simply as:
+But Superlinked has a `with_vector` method we can use on the query object.
+Because each monster's id is its name, we can express our request as simply as:

 ```python
 app.query(